telerik/maui-docs/knowledge-base/disable-gesture-open-sidedrawer-net-maui-winui.md

 ## Solution

-To disable the gesture for closing the SideDrawer and make it close only via a button click on WinUI, you will need to use the native control customization options available for the SideDrawer.
-Specifically, you should set the `DrawerManipulationMode` property to `Button`.
+To disable the gesture for closing the SideDrawer and make it close only with a button click on WinUI, use the native control customization options available for the SideDrawer.
+Specifically, you set the `DrawerManipulationMode` property to `Button`.
 This ensures that the drawer does not respond to swipe gestures and only opens when a button is clicked.

 Here is the code snippet to achieve this: